 - Run by St Luke's Hospice in partnership with Basildon and Thurrock University Hospitals NHS Foundation Trust.

-- Focusing on liver disease management in the community/hospice setting in South West Essex.
+- Focused on liver disease management in the community/hospice setting in South West Essex.

-- Aiming to improve care for people with advanced chronic liver disease by ensuring early and timely access to support services and interventions, and increasing access to hospice-based clinical and therapeutic services.
+- Aimed to improve care for people with advanced chronic liver disease through timely access to support services and interventions, and hospice-based clinical and therapeutic services.

 - Project ran from January 2016 to August 2017.

 Liver disease is the third highest cause of mortality in working age adults, and palliative and end-of-life care for people with advanced liver disease (ALD) is often poor.